avahidi/mesa/README.rst

      -------- ---------- --------- ---- -------- ---------- ----------
      just now      sleep         1    1   1.0029     0.0000

-If we repeat this again, latest run is compared to the first one:
+Many changes later, we want to see if performance has improved:

 .. code-block:: console